Rocklahoma

-Rocklahoma (also known as Rock Fever Presents Rocklahoma or Rock Fever) is an annual American three-day rock festival held in Pryor, Oklahoma.
-The festival features 4 official stages, as well as many unofficial campground parties and performing acts and onsite vendors.
-It is currently billed as one of the many festivals that make up AEG Entertainment's World's Loudest Month concert series.
+Rocklahoma is an annual 3-day hard rock and metal festival held in Pryor, Oklahoma.
+The festival features 3 official stages, as well as many unofficial campground parties and performing acts and onsite vendors.
 There were an estimated 100,000 people (about 30,000 per day) at the first annual Rocklahoma held in 2007.

 The Third Annual Rocklahoma had over seventy bands on four stages, including favorites from previous Rocklahoma festivals, Beautiful Creatures, LA Guns featuring Tracii Guns, Bang Tango, Lillian Axe, Gypsy Pistoleros and Faster Pussycat.
 Included on the side stages are bands from all over Europe.

 Coffee table books for Rocklahoma 2007, 2008, 2009 and 2010 have been published and are available on the web.

 Rocklahoma saw 2020 get deferred to 2021, when it resumed.